Decision Sciences (DS)

 Credits: 3

 This course introduces students to statistical tools for modeling and identifying patterns in complex data sets.
 The goal of statistical learning is to develop predictions informed by data.
-Topics to be covered include Gaussian linear models, model diagnostics, cross-validation techniques, penalized regression methods such as ridge and LASSO, nonlinear models, logistic regression, random forests, and support vector machines.
-Application areas include Marketing (e.g., effectiveness of advertising and customer satisfaction), Financial economics (valuation), and Operations Management (resource allocation).
-The course delivery will be a mix of lectures, readings with discussion, and hands on data analyses.
-Prereq: DS 803.
+Topics to be covered include Gaussian linear models, cross-validation techniques, penalized regression methods such as ridge and LASSO, nonlinear models, logistic regression, tree-based models including random forests, bagging, and boosting, and support vector machines.
+Application areas include Marketing (e.g., effectiveness of advertising and customer satisfaction), Financial Economics (valuation), and Operations Management (resource allocation).
+The course delivery will be a mix of lectures, readings/podcasts with discussion, and hands-on data analyses.

 DS 806 - Optimization Methods I